 5.2.
 How to get to Fontainebleau from Paris by train for a day trip?

 It is the most practical solution to go to Fontainebleau from Paris.
 Here’s why:

 - There are quite a few TER trains between Paris and Fontainebleau: almost every hour.

 - The journey time by train between Paris and Fontainebleau is approximately 45 minutes.

 - The Navigo transport card works to visit Fontainebleau!

 Note: you can also take the RER D, but it is much slower.
-I advise against.
+I advise against it.
 The TER is nicer.
-On the other hand, come at least 15 minutes before departure to have a seat, if it is for a weekend departure.
+On the other hand, arrive at least 15 minutes before departure to have a seat if it is for a weekend departure.

 Good to know!
 Trains arrive at Fontainebleau-Avon station, but it’s quite a walk from downtown Fontainebleau.
 So it’s better to take a bus from the station to the city center.

-Another good tip: you can also rent a car on site!
-And suddenly, take advantage of the TER and avoid traffic jams, and at the same time be able to discover the forest of Fontainebleau more easily and more comfortably.
+Another good tip: you can also rent a car on-site!
+Take advantage of the TER and avoid traffic jams, and at the same time, be able to discover the forest of Fontainebleau more quickly and comfortably.
 Moreover, there are also plenty of small villages that you can discover around Fontainebleau.
 For example, Barbizon.

-Visiting Fontainebleau is a very good idea for a weekend from Paris!
-The journey to get there is fast, it’s quite exotic and you can enjoy nature: it’s perfect!
+Visiting Fontainebleau is an excellent idea for a weekend from Paris!
+The journey to get there is fast, it’s pretty exotic, and you can enjoy nature: it’s perfect!